robert-koch-institut/Abwassersurveillance_AMELAG/Kontextmaterialien/Readme.md

 * [`plot_aggregated_curve.R`](https://github.com/robert-koch-institut/Abwassersurveillance_AMELAG/blob/main/Kontextmaterialien/Scripts/plot_aggregated_curve.R): Generates for each pathogen a time series plot containing a loess curve for data aggregated over all sites.

-* [`plot_heatmap.R`](https://github.com/robert-koch-institut/Abwassersurveillance_AMELAG/blob/main/Kontextmaterialien/Scripts/plot_heatmap.R): Generates a heatmap which shows trends for all places that provided sufficient data.
-So far, this is done for SARS-CoV-2 for all federal states individually and once together, but this can be customized at the end of the script.

 * [`plot_loq_plot.R`](https://github.com/robert-koch-institut/Abwassersurveillance_AMELAG/blob/main/Kontextmaterialien/Scripts/plot_loq_plot.R): Generates for each pathogen a stacked barplot showing the share of sampled values below and above the limit of quantification.

 ### Results
-After running `main.R`, the subfolders of the folder `Results` contain the heatmap(s), the aggregated curve and the stacked barplot in the main directory, the curves and data for the single sites are stored in the subfolder `Single_Sites`.
+After running `main.R`, the subfolders of the folder `Results` contain the aggregated curve and the stacked barplot in the main directory, the curves and data for the single sites are stored in the subfolder `Single_Sites`.